matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 needed for `#`.

 Quite unfortunately, `#` is one of the two sigils in Matrix most relevant to integration cases.
-The other one is `@`; it doesn't need encoding outside of the authority part - which is why the form above uses a leading `/` that puts the identifier in the path part instead of what parsers treat as the authority part. `#` has to be encoded wherever it appears, making a URI for Matrix HQ, the first chat room many new users join, look like
+The other one is `@`; it doesn't need encoding except in the authority part - which is why the form above uses a leading `/` that puts the identifier in the path part instead of what parsers treat as the authority part. `#` has to be encoded wherever it appears, making a URI for Matrix HQ, the first chat room many new users join, look like